Make Sound: An Interactive Mural

 A: We had a bit of trouble trying to solder onto the board.
 It took a few tries to get it to stick.
 We also were hoping for polyphonic audio, so had to compromise a bit with the midi synth.

 S: OTB took on the part of the project, and ended up making it work in a really cool way.
 I think they might try to find a way to make it play multiple audio samples at a time to give it even more depth.
 However, as someone who just does music as a hobby, I find it really fun even with the standard set of polyphonic MIDI sounds.

-Any plans of using the Touch Board or Electric Paint in any future projects?
+Any plans for using the Touch Board or Electric Paint in any future projects?

-A: We love the reliability of the board and would absolutely use it again, but as a sound design company we really need the ability to playback audio samples polyphonically.
-We may use it again if making a synth based project.
+A: We love the reliability of the board and would absolutely use it again, but as a sound company we really need the ability to playback audio samples polyphonically.
+We may use it again if making a synth-based project.